Rideau Lakes: Ward 4: North Crosby and Newboro

 The independent village of Westport is entirely surrounded by Rideau Lakes, but is not part of the township.

-The town of Smiths Falls is mostly located in Lanark County, while parts of the southern areas of the town is in the township of Rideau Lakes in the United Counties of Leeds and Grenville.

 Newboro

 A plaque was erected by the Ontario Heritage Foundation commemorating the founding of Newboro with the building of the Rideau Canal in 1826–32.
 Benjamin Tett settled here in 1833.
 He opened a store and later a post office.
 The community served as a major construction camp during the building of the Rideau Canal.
 Newboro was a trade centre for the region's lumbering industry and agriculture.
 The economic development of the community was enabled by the shipment of iron ore from local mines via the Rideau canal to smelters in Pittsburgh and Cleveland during the latter part of the 19th century.

 The Village of Newboro was incorporated in 1876.

 Chaffey's Lock

 A plaque was erected by the Ontario Heritage Foundation commemorating the founding of Chaffey's Lock by Benjamin and Samuel Chaffey, who established mills here in 1820.
 Samuel Chaffey settling here shortly thereafter.
 The site included a distillery and saw, grist, carding, and fulling mills by 1827.
 The mills were flooded by the building of the Rideau Canal.
 A plaque was erected by the Chaffey's Lock and Area Heritage Society commemorating the founders, early builders, and all who have been part of the Chaffey's Lock community.
 Plaques have been erected by individuals and families on the Memory Wall, at Chaffey's Lock Cemetery.

 The Queen's University Biological Station is located just southwest of Chaffey's Lock.